 Deleted vs Stock

 All modern diesel trucks are equipped with devices and components to make them friendlier for the environment and minimize the impact of pollution as much as possible.
-For this reason they are equipped with DPF (Down Pipe Filters), EGR (Exhaust Gas Recirculation) valves, and catalytic convertors.
-The downside to all these are they eventually get clogged up and slowly chock the engine’s performance.
-Needless to say, deleted trucks are a common thing and there’s the age old debate of which lasts longer, deleted truck or stock trucks.
+For this reason, they are equipped with DPF (Down Pipe Filters), EGR (Exhaust Gas Recirculation) valves, and catalytic converters.
+The downside to all these is they eventually get clogged up and slowly chock the engine’s performance.
+Needless to say, deleted trucks are a common thing and there’s the age-old debate of which lasts longer, deleted trucks or stock trucks.

 There is no concrete evidence to support the theory that a deleted truck lasts longer.
-Many will have you believe that a Cummins 6.7 emissions system is trouble free till about 200-250, 000 miles.
+Many will have you believe that a Cummins 6.7 emissions system is trouble-free till about 200-250, 000 miles.
 You can expect the DPF to start giving issues around that point once it starts to not regenerate.
 The regeneration process is necessary to reduce the accumulation of soot build-up on the DPF walls.
-Once this fails to happen, your will get engine error codes and limp mode issues to protect the engine.
+Once this fails to happen, you can expect engine error codes and limp mode issues to protect the engine.